-As a publisher or portal administrator, you need to manage the hosted layers published to your portal.
+As a publisher or organization administrator, you need to manage the hosted layers published to the organization.

 Some management is specific to the type of hosted layer.
 See Manage hosted feature layers, Manage hosted feature layer editing, Manage hosted tile layers, Manage hosted scene layers, and Set hosted feature layer view definition for information on settings and management tasks specific to those layer types.